KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.pressuresuite.com/content/overview/status.md

 **Summary of Impact:**
 There are gaps of missing measurement data from 21.July 12:00 CEST - 21.July 2023 23:00 CEST.
-On the evening of the Monday 24.July, the KOLIBRI tech team restored all missing measurement data.
+On the evening of the Monday 24.July, the PressureSuite tech team restored all missing measurement data.

 **Root Cause:**
 The root cause was a data base quota that reached its limit.
 After increasing the quota for 100GB the measurements can be stored reliable.